 Last day on the trail, and it’s uphill?
 Yep!
 We lace up our trail shoes for the last time as we make our way back to Lukla, on this relatively short day.
 You’ll know you’re getting close as you start to hear the planes on their approach to the famous runway.
 Once we arrive in Lukla, it’ll be a day of celebration!
 With plenty of time left in the day for shopping, visiting the local ‘Starbucks’, or the many bakeries, you’ll have a huge sense of accomplishment.
-Later in the evening we share a celebration dinner with the entire team to include our Sherpa and porter staff.
+Later in the evening, we share a celebration dinner with the entire team to include our Sherpa and porter staff.

 Day 19: Fly to Kathmandu

 Hurry up and wait…this is our mantra for the flight out of Lukla.
-As we await our flight number, we will be able to relax at the lodge, and watch the arriving planes from the comfort of the front deck.
-When we get the word that it’s our turn to make our way to the airport, we have only a 100’ to the airport entrance, where we will check in and make our way through security.
-Like the landing in Lukla, the take off is just as exciting!
+As we await our flight number, we will be able to relax at the lodge and watch the arriving planes from the comfort of the front deck.
+When we get the word that it’s our turn to make our way to the airport, we have only a 100’ to the airport entrance, where we will check-in and make our way through security.
+Like the landing in Lukla, the take-off is just as exciting!
 Only 35 minutes later we find ourselves back in the warm temperatures of Kathmandu and the beautiful Yak & Yeti hotel.

 Day 20: Kathmandu (Free Day)

 This day is a day of adventure, shopping, and preparation for your return home.
-We are happy to suggest things for you to do, or places to see and explore, but this is an unguided day.
+We are happy to suggest things for you to do or places to see and explore, but this is an unguided day.
 If you need suggestions on gifts to buy, where to buy them, and even how to get the best prices, please let us know so that we can help.
-This evening we will have our celebration dinner with the team, and some of the trek staff.
+This evening we will have our celebration dinner with the team, and some of the trekking staff.

 Day 21: Departure day

-Regardless of your flight time, we will make sure you arrive safely to the international airport for your flight back home.
+Regardless of your flight time, we will make sure you arrive safely at the international airport for your flight back home.
 Depending on the time of your flight, you may have a short day in Kathmandu, or you could have another whole day for more shopping, site seeing, massages, and relaxation, before the long flight home.